Jotunn/Woolen-Configs/README.md

 Special Thanks
 -------

 Thanks to: A Woolen Sleevelet for creating the class configs and gathering the other useful bits of this.
+Also mastercoms for her immense contributions to the source engine modding community.